CavemanTechandGamming/Mainstall/README.md

 If you find any bugs, issues, or have suggestions, **please don't hesitate to submit a ticket or open an issue on the project's GitHub page**: [https://github.com/CavemanTechandGamming/Mainstall](https://github.com/CavemanTechandGamming/Mainstall)

 Your feedback helps make Mainstall better for everyone!

----

-**Note:** This application performs system-level operations.
-Always ensure you have backups before running maintenance operations, and understand the implications of each command before execution.